kagzouli/StationDemoProject/README.md

 ## StationDemoBatch

-This component contains all the sources for the batch to integrate the RATP traffic information file of 2015 (I'm not sure of the year), and store it in the database (H2 or MariaDB) for the sample.
+This component contains all the sources for the batch to integrate the RATP traffic information file of 2015 (I'm not sure of the year), and store it in the database (H2 or Mysql) for the sample.
 It uses the component StationDemoService to manage traffic station object.

 ## StationDemoService